lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 > Include some of your interactivity ideas in your sketches.
 > Provide an explanation for each sketch explaining the idea and the design patterns you are leveraging.

-TODO: layout exploration sketches + explanation
+TODO: layout exploration skeitches + explanation

 ### Final Design (Milestone 2)